 Licensed Clinical Social Worker (LCSW)

-1. Submit an application to the Rhode Island Board.
+1. Submit an LCSW application to the Board.

-The first step to becoming a licensed clinical social worker in Rhode Island is to submit an application form along with a non-refundable $70 fee, two professional references, and, if applicable, an Interstate Verification Form.
-You must also ensure official transcripts are sent directly to the Board from the school.
+The first step to becoming a licensed clinical social worker (LCSW) in Rhode Island is to submit an application form to the Board.
+You must include the $70 fee (as of February 2019), a copy of your photo ID, and two professional references.
+You must also ensure official transcripts are sent directly to the Board from your school.